24

 1. Visit the Christmas Markets and Indulge in Delicious Food

 Looking for festive things to do in Copenhagen in December?
-Be sure to explore the cozy Christmas Markets throughout the city, adding some extra holiday cheer to your visit.
-Browse through beautiful ornaments, handmade knitwear, and enjoy traditional glögg and æbleskiver as Christmas music fills the air.
+Be sure to explore the city’s many Christmas markets, each offering its own cozy atmosphere and local specialties.
+Browse through beautiful ornaments, handmade gifts, and enjoy traditional glögg and æbleskiver as Christmas music fills the air.

-There are several festive Christmas Markets in the city center.
-Find them at Kongens Nytorv, Højbro Plads, and Axeltorv.
+There are several markets in the city center, including Nytorv, Højbro Plads, Gammeltorv, and Axeltorv.
 They are open daily until Christmas.

 2. What to Do in Copenhagen in December?
 Experience a Winter Wonderland in Tivoli

 Want to visit a true winter wonderland this December?
-Stop by the always-magical Tivoli, transformed into something out of a fairytale.
-The iconic amusement park twinkles with lights and cheerful decorations, the scent of delicious food mingles with laughter and joyful screams from the fun rides.
+Stop by the always-magical Tivoli, transformed into something straight out of a fairytale.
+The iconic amusement park twinkles with lights and cheerful decorations, while the scent of delicious food mingles with laughter and joyful screams from the rides.

-Take the kids to see Santa in his house, rent ice skates and test your skills on the ice, and enjoy all the rides.
+Take the kids to see Santa in his house, rent ice skates and test your skills on the ice, and enjoy all the attractions.

 3. Enjoy Swinging Jazz Music in the Canals

 For a unique twist on what to do in Copenhagen in December, hop on board Stromma’s Christmas Jazz Cruise.
-Enjoy live jazz as you sail through the narrow canals of Copenhagen, with a jazz band playing their own versions of beloved holiday classics.
+Enjoy live jazz as you sail through the narrow canals of Copenhagen, where a jazz band plays their own versions of beloved holiday classics.

-The jazz tour lasts an hour, and you’re welcome to bring something to drink – perhaps glögg or hot chocolate from a nearby Christmas market.
+You’re welcome to bring something to drink, perhaps glögg or hot chocolate from a nearby Christmas market.

 Christmas Jazz_singer.jpg